 • ½ teaspoon kosher salt

-• 4 tablespoon creme fraiche, or cream cheese
+• 4 tablespoon creme fraiche or cream cheese

 • ½ cup freshly grated parmesan cheese

-• 2 cups frozen-defrosted peas, or fresh sweet peas
+• 2 cups frozen-defrosted sweet peas

 Instructions